laroche/private-geldanlage/optionen.md

 - all call butterfly (debit trade) is done on bullish outlook
 - all put butterfly (debit trade) is done on bearish outlook
+   - best traded with low IV and only small expected move
 - call/put butterfly is called an iron butterfly (credit trade)
+   - best traded with high IV

 Broken Wing Butterfly (BWB)